ohahlev/ahlev-django-contact-us/README.md

 The instructions below assume that you have a django project already set up; and a python virtual environment already installed and activated.

 ## styles
-All ahlev-django projects are using styles from [mdbootstrap.com](https://mdbootstrap.com), so please make sure you install ahlev-django-css-js first before proceeding to the next step.
+All ahlev-django applications are using styles from [mdbootstrap.com](https://mdbootstrap.com), so please make sure you install ahlev-django-css-js first before proceeding to the next step.
 Here is its repository.
 [ahlev-django-css-js](https://github.com/ohahlev/ahlev-django-css-js.git)